-The Applicants have complained that they were not informed by either RCT or SWFRS that if they retired from their employment as a Wholetime Duty Firefighter (WDF), taking advantage of their protected pension age (PPA), undertaking other linked employment within 30 days of retirement would invalidate their PPA.
+Mr S has complained that he was not informed by either RCT or SWFRS that if he retired from employment as a Wholetime Duty Firefighter (WDF), taking advantage of a protected pension age (PPA), undertaking other linked employment within 30 days of retirement would invalidate the PPA.

-As a result, their ongoing or subsequent employment as Retained Duty Firefighters (RDF) forfeited their entitlement to a PPA, and the pension payments received up until age 55, were deemed unauthorised payments, and subject to unauthorised payment tax charges.
+As a result, his ongoing employment as a Retained Duty Firefighter (RDF) forfeited his entitlement to a PPA, and the pension payments received up until age 55, were deemed unauthorised payments, and subject to unauthorised payment tax charges.